husonlab/splitstree6/doc/user-manual.md

 #### Phylogenetic Diversity

-The "Phylogenetic Diversity" algorithm takes a Splits block as input and produces a Report block as output.
+The *Phylogenetic Diversity* algorithm takes a Splits block as input and produces a Report block as output.
 It calculates the phylogenetic diversity for selected taxa.

 Reference: [@Volkmannetal2014]

 #### Shapley Values

-The "Shapley Values" algorithm takes a Splits block as input and produces a Report block as output.
+The *Shapley Values* algorithm takes a Splits block as input and produces a Report block as output.
 It calculates Shapley values on splits.

 Reference: [@Volkmannetal2014]

 ## Algorithms on a Trees Block

 #### Autumn Algorithm

-The "Autumn Algorithm" algorithm takes a Trees block as input and produces a Trees block as output.
+The *Autumn Algorithm* algorithm takes a Trees block as input and produces a Trees block as output.
 It computes all minimum hybridization networks using the Autumn algorithm The algorithm has the following
 options:

-`FirstTree =  <Integer>` - index of the first tree `SecondTree =  <Integer>` - index of the second tree Reference:
+`FirstTree =  <Integer>` - index of the first tree

+`SecondTree =  <Integer>` - index of the second tree

-[@HusonLinz2018]
+Reference: [@HusonLinz2018]

 #### ALTS Network

-The "ALTS Network" algorithm takes a Trees block as input and produces a Trees block as output.
+The *ALTS Network* algorithm takes a Trees block as input and produces a Trees block as output.
 It computes one or more rooted networks that contain all input trees using the M-ALTS algorithm.
 The algorithm has the following options:

-`MutualRefinement =  <Boolean>` - mutually refine trees during preprocessing `RemoveDuplicates =  <Boolean>` - remove duplicate networks in output `Kernelization =  <Boolean>` - perform kernelization during preprocessing References: [@Zhangetal2023; @Zhangetal2024]
+`MutualRefinement =  <Boolean>` - mutually refine trees during preprocessing

+`RemoveDuplicates =  <Boolean>` - remove duplicate networks in output

+`Kernelization =  <Boolean>` - perform kernelization during preprocessing

+References: [@Zhangetal2023; @Zhangetal2024]

 #### ALTS External

-The "ALTS External" algorithm takes a Trees block as input and produces a Trees block as output.
+The *ALTS External* algorithm takes a Trees block as input and produces a Trees block as output.
 It runs an external implementation of the ALTS algorithm.
 The algorithm has the following options:

 `ALTSExecutableFile =  <String>` - download and compile ALTSNetwork program from https://github.com/LX-Zhang/AAST, then set this parameter to the executable.

 `Note that the program requires fully resolved trees as input and any unresolved trees will be ignored`

 Reference: [@Zhangetal2023]

 #### Average Consensus

-The "Average Consensus" algorithm takes a Trees block as input and produces a Splits block as output.
+The *Average Consensus* algorithm takes a Trees block as input and produces a Splits block as output.
 It calculates average consensus tree.

 Reference: [@LapointeCucumel1997]

 #### Blob Tree

-The "Blob Tree" algorithm takes a Trees block as input and produces a Trees block as output.
+The *Blob Tree* algorithm takes a Trees block as input and produces a Trees block as output.
 It extract the blob tree from a rooted network (by contracting all non-trivial bi-connected components).

-Reference:
-[@Husonetal2012]
+Reference: [@Husonetal2012]

 #### Bootstrap Tree Splits

-The "Bootstrap Tree Splits" algorithm takes a Trees block as input and produces a Splits block as output.
+The *Bootstrap Tree Splits* algorithm takes a Trees block as input and produces a Splits block as output.
 It performs bootstrapping on trees.
 The algorithm has the following options:

-`Replicates =  <Integer>` - number of bootstrap replicates `MinPercent =  <Double>` - minimum percentage support for a split to be included `ShowAllSplits =  <Boolean>` - show all bootstrap splits, not just the original splits `RandomSeed =  <Integer>` - if non-zero, is used as seed for random number generator `HighDimensionFilter =  <Boolean>` - heuristically remove splits causing high-dimensional network Reference: [@Felsenstein1985]
+`Replicates =  <Integer>` - number of bootstrap replicates

+`MinPercent =  <Double>` - minimum percentage support for a split to be included

+`ShowAllSplits =  <Boolean>` - show all bootstrap splits, not just the original splits

+`RandomSeed =  <Integer>` - if non-zero, is used as seed for random number generator

+`HighDimensionFilter =  <Boolean>` - heuristically remove splits causing high-dimensional network

+Reference: [@Felsenstein1985]

 #### Bootstrap Tree

-The "Bootstrap Tree" algorithm takes a Trees block as input and produces a Trees block as output.
+The *Bootstrap Tree* algorithm takes a Trees block as input and produces a Trees block as output.
 It performs bootstrapping on trees.
 The algorithm has the following options:

-`Replicates =  <Integer>` - number of bootstrap replicates `TransferBootstrap =  <Boolean>` - use transform bootstrapping (TBE), less susceptible to rouge taxa `MinPercent =  <Double>` - minimum percentage support for a branch to be included `RandomSeed =  <Integer>` - if non-zero, is used as seed for random number generator Reference: [@Felsenstein1985]
+`Replicates =  <Integer>` - number of bootstrap replicates

+`TransferBootstrap =  <Boolean>` - use transform bootstrapping (TBE), less susceptible to rouge taxa

+`MinPercent =  <Double>` - minimum percentage support for a branch to be included

+`RandomSeed =  <Integer>` - if non-zero, is used as seed for random number generator

+Reference: [@Felsenstein1985]

 #### Cluster Network

-The "Cluster Network" algorithm takes a Trees block as input and produces a Trees block as output.
+The *Cluster Network* algorithm takes a Trees block as input and produces a Trees block as output.
 It computes the cluster network that contains all input trees (in the hardwired sense).
 The algorithm has the following options:

 `EdgeWeights = {Mean | Count | Sum | Uniform}` - compute edge weights

-`ThresholdPercent =  <Double>` - minimum percentage of trees that a cluster must appear in Reference: [@HusonRupp2008]
+`ThresholdPercent =  <Double>` - minimum percentage of trees that a cluster must appear in

+Reference: [@HusonRupp2008]

 #### Consensus Tree

-The "Consensus Tree" algorithm takes a Trees block as input and produces a Trees block as output.
+The *Consensus Tree* algorithm takes a Trees block as input and produces a Trees block as output.
 It provides several methods for computing a consensus tree.
 The algorithm has the following options:

 `Consensus = {Majority | Greedy | Strict}` - consensus method to use

 Reference: [@Bryant2001]

 #### Consensus Network

-The "Consensus Network" algorithm takes a Trees block as input and produces a Splits block as output.
+The *Consensus Network* algorithm takes a Trees block as input and produces a Splits block as output.
 It computes the consensus network.
 The algorithm has the following options:

 `EdgeWeights = {Mean | TreeSizeWeightedMean | Median | Count | Sum | Uniform | TreeNormalizedSum}` -
-how to calculate edge weights in resulting network `ThresholdPercent =  <Double>` - threshold for percent of input trees that split has to occur in for it to appear in the output `HighDimensionFilter =  <Boolean>` - heuristically remove splits causing high-dimensional consensus network Reference: [@Hollandetal2004]
+how to calculate edge weights in resulting network

+`ThresholdPercent =  <Double>` - threshold for percent of input trees that split has to occur in for it to appear in the output

+`HighDimensionFilter =  <Boolean>` - heuristically remove splits causing high-dimensional consensus network

+Reference: [@Hollandetal2004]

 #### Consensus Outline

-The "Consensus Outline" algorithm takes a Trees block as input and produces a Splits block as output.
+The *Consensus Outline* algorithm takes a Trees block as input and produces a Splits block as output.
 It computes the consensus outline.
 The algorithm has the following options:

 `EdgeWeights = {Mean | TreeSizeWeightedMean | Median | Count | Sum | Uniform | TreeNormalizedSum}` -
-how to calculate edge weights in resulting network `ThresholdPercent =  <Double>` - threshold for percent of input trees that split has to occur in for it to appear in the output Reference:
+how to calculate edge weights in resulting network

+`ThresholdPercent =  <Double>` - threshold for percent of input trees that split has to occur in for it to appear in the output

-[@HusonCetinkaya2023]
+Reference: [@HusonCetinkaya2023]

 #### Consensus Splits

-The "Consensus Splits" algorithm takes a Trees block as input and produces a Splits block as output.
+The *Consensus Splits* algorithm takes a Trees block as input and produces a Splits block as output.
 It provides several consensus methods.
 The algorithm has the following options:

 `Consensus = {Strict | Majority | GreedyCompatible | ConsensusOutline | GreedyWeaklyCompatible | ConsensusNetwork}` -
 consensus method

 `EdgeWeights = {Mean | TreeSizeWeightedMean | Median | Count | Sum | Uniform | TreeNormalizedSum}` -
-how to calculate edge weights in resulting network `ThresholdPercent =  <Double>` - threshold for percent of input trees that split has to occur in for it to appear in the output `HighDimensionFilter =  <Boolean>` - heuristically remove splits causing high-dimensional consensus network Reference: [@Husonetal2012]
+how to calculate edge weights in resulting network

+`ThresholdPercent =  <Double>` - threshold for percent of input trees that split has to occur in for it to appear in the output

+`HighDimensionFilter =  <Boolean>` - heuristically remove splits causing high-dimensional consensus network

+Reference: [@Husonetal2012]

 #### Filtered Super Network

-The "Filtered Super Network" algorithm takes a Trees block as input and produces a Splits block as output.
+The *Filtered Super Network* algorithm takes a Trees block as input and produces a Splits block as output.
 It computes a super network using the Z-closure method.
 The algorithm has the following options:

-`MinNumberTrees =  <Integer>` - set the min number trees `MaxDistortionScore =  <Integer>` - set the max distortion score `UseTotalScore =  <Boolean>` - set the use total score Reference:
+`MinNumberTrees =  <Integer>` - set the min number trees

+`MaxDistortionScore =  <Integer>` - set the max distortion score

+`UseTotalScore =  <Boolean>` - set the use total score

-[@Whitfieldetal2008]
+Reference: [@Whitfieldetal2008]

 #### LSA Tree

-The "LSA Tree" algorithm takes a Trees block as input and produces a Trees block as output.
+The *LSA Tree* algorithm takes a Trees block as input and produces a Trees block as output.
 It extract the LSA tree from a rooted network.

 Reference: [@Husonetal2012]

 #### Normalize Rooted Networks

-The "Normalize Rooted Networks" algorithm takes a Trees block as input and produces a Trees block as output.
-It the Normalize Rooted Networks algorithm Reference: [@Francisetal2021]
+The *Normalize Rooted Networks* algorithm takes a Trees block as input and produces a Trees block as output.
+It the Normalize Rooted Networks algorithm

+Reference: [@Francisetal2021]

 #### Rooted Consensus Tree

-The "Rooted Consensus Tree" algorithm takes a Trees block as input and produces a Trees block as output.
+The *Rooted Consensus Tree* algorithm takes a Trees block as input and produces a Trees block as output.
 It provides several methods for computing a rooted consensus tree.
 The algorithm has the following
 options: